MICHAEL TIERNEY

 • Contact

-IR Playlist
+IR PLAYLIST

 During the Fall of 2005 I began playing "IR-themed" music at the beginning of my 8am and 9am Introduction to International Relations courses at William and Mary.
 Each day I would use the ten minutes before class to blast a song on repeat related to that day's lecture while displaying the title, artist, and study topic via PowerPoint.
 While I wait for the overwhelming evidence of increased understanding of IR theory that will undoubtedly come any day now, at the very least my students seem a bit more awake.